 Boat Harbour Beach, Boat Harbour

-I never expected a Tasmanian beach to look so deceptively similar to the Maldives or the Philippines until I saw the impossibly clear water of the Boat Harbour Beach.
+I never expected a Tasmanian beach to look so deceptively similar to the Maldives or the Philippines until I saw the impossibly clear water of Boat Harbour Beach.
 This beach is drop-dead gorgeous even by Australian standards.
+I would go so far as to say that Boat Harbour Beach is one of the most beautiful beaches in Australia.
 This, of course, means that it’s one of the most popular beaches in Tasmania and it gets quite crowded.

 Boat Harbour Beach is sheltered by a 200-meter-wide shallow cove and because it’s shallow and the water is so clear, you can almost see the individual grains of the dreamy white sand on the bottom.
 It’s so pretty that despite the bitingly cold water, it’s hard to fight the temptation of at least wading knee-deep in its heavenly water.